In Pursuit of Parakeets

 Perfect Bound

-Whether either story is true didn’t matter; the myth itself was captivating.
-I returned to London in May 2024 for three months of work, charting my movements based around the city’s parks and commons in search of the vibrant, clamorous birds.
-This series is a record of the summer’s wanderings—my own flight paths through London’s green spaces in pursuit of parakeets.
+Whether either story is true didn’t matter.
+I returned to London in May 2024 for three months of work, charting my movements around the city’s parks and commons in search of the vibrant, clamorous birds.
+Like the birds I followed, I found myself flourishing in the rare bursts of sun that broke through the gray city.
+This work is a record of that search, shaped in the borrowed weather where we briefly crossed paths.

 In Pursuit of Parakeets, 2024